ucsd-cse231/sp24/src/week3/index.md

 ![cobra](./cobra.jpg)

-# Week 3: Cobra, Due Tuesday, April 25 (Open Collaboration)
+# Week 3: Cobra, Due Friday, April 26 (Open Collaboration)

-_(Yes, that's 3 open collaboration assignments in a row 🙂)_

 In this assignment you'll implement a compiler for a small language called Cobra, which extends Boa with booleans, conditionals, variable assignment, and loops.

 ## Setup

-Get the assignment at <https://classroom.github.com/a/mHUq5XJd> This will make a private-to-you copy of the repository hosted within the course's organization.
-You can also access the public starter code
+Get the assignment at <https://classroom.github.com/a/tnyP6D51>
+This will make a private-to-you copy of the repository hosted within the course's organization.
-<https://github.com/ucsd-compilers-s23/cobra-starter> if you don't have or
-prefer not to use a Github account.

 ## The Cobra Language

 ### Concrete Syntax